 In fact, maximum spaces optimization determines that shelves are always organized in the same manner, with minimal variations over time.
 Shoppers become too familiar with this layout and tend to complete their planned purchases in less time, thus avoiding ‘instinct purchases’

 Another downside can be represented by the distribution monotony, that is due to logistical issues and which could make the consumer experience more frustrating, since the supply needs prevail over the demand.

 It is a more recent and innovative organizational model.

 This type of distribution involves the presentation of products arranged on platforms or on other supports located in different points of the supermarket.
 Generally, this model is common in small specialized shops, or in niche shops for displaying small-sized items and provide a personalized aspect to the business.

-The positive aspect of this model is the greater freedom for the customer, who is provided with a free route that allows him to observe all the products arranged in homogeneous areas.
-This arrangement makes the customer more motivated to visit the whole store and, with the products matching his type of needs, unplanned purchases are encouraged.
-In addition, this model values the customer and fully satisfies his needs.
+The positive aspect of this model is the greater freedom for customers, who are provided with a free route that allows them to observe all the products arranged in homogeneous areas.
+This arrangement makes customer smore motivated to visit the whole store and, with the products matching their type of needs, unplanned purchases are encouraged.
+In addition, this model truly values customers and fully satisfies their needs.

 - less space optimization as compared to the grid layout, since with the same surface area it is possible to place fewer racks

 - higher logistics costs, especially in terms of shelves management and organization.

 Racetrack (or Loop) layout

 This model is less common in a supermarket design.